vlad-avd/inverted-index-parallel-computing/README.md

 Install JDK 8 or or newer version

-Go to the src/main/java/ua/kpi/iasa and compile them using java ClassName.java
+Go to the src/main/java/ua/kpi/iasa and compile java classes using java ClassName.java

-Launch Demo class using Demo.java
+Launch Demo class using
+java Demo.java

 ## Usage